nachocab/stats_seminar_talk_2014/README.md

 # Interactive Visualizations in R using Shiny and Clickme

+This is a talk I gave at the Boston University Statistics Student Seminar on April 3rd 2014 ([slides](http://www.slideshare.net/nachocab/interactive-r-visualizations-using-shiny-and-clickme))

 Click on Download ZIP at the right, or use git to clone this repo.

 ``` r